Use my free marketing scorecard to find out how your marketing measures up!

 How Often Are You Posting to Social Media?

 If each of your social media posts get 20 views, it may not seem significant.
 But if you’re posting on a daily basis, that’s 600 views per month.
-It’s important to post content that drives traffic back to your website.
-On average, that’s at least three times per week for a solo advisor and daily for a group of advisors.
+We recommend posting at least three times per week for a solo advisor and daily for a group of advisors.
+Remember: It’s important to post content that drives traffic back to your website.

-Download the exclusive marketing scorecard to find out how you measure up.
+Download this exclusive marketing scorecard to find out how you measure up.
 Fill out your information using metrics from your email provider and Google Analytics and see how you compare.
-If you need help using Google Analytics, take the Google Analytics Course for Financial Advisors today.
-If you have questions, send me an email anytime at [email protected].